surgems/ec-events/content/collections/pages/family-rides.md

         type: hard_break
       -
         type: text
-        text: 'Our expert team will organise the transportation and delivery of the rides to your setting, along with the set up.
+        text: 'Our expert team will organise the transportation and delivery of the rides to your setting, along with the set-up.
 We’ll also operate and ensure safety and fun throughout your event.'
 ---